cosmoswafer/adventofjs/Challenge24/README.md

 -   Users can view the next page of data (if you’re not on the last page already) by clicking on the next arrow (bottom right).
 -   Users can view the previous page of data (if you’re not on the first page) by clicking on the previous arrow (bottom right).

 ## Write-up

 ### CSS

+-   Set `cellpadding` and `cellspacing` to zero within the table element, to remove the default cells styles
+-   Table footer use column span to place the pagination controller
+-   Use CSS to fill colours for the sorting buttons
+    -   They must be in-line SVG elements
+-   Using symbol to reference the editor buttons
+    -   Use CSS to hide or show the editor images

 ### JavaScript

+-   The entire table logic was composited by four parts
+    -   Table controller provide the interface for communication
+    -   Table base render the cells and handling pagination
+    -   Data set take care of sorting algorithm
+    -   Editor will toggle the editor UI